 There are lots of clever ways to reduce your carbon footprint.
 Let’s look at just a few ideas in more detail, considering some of the sources of emissions in the list above.

 Mobility: Almost half of transportation carbon emissions in the US come from personal vehicles.
 Be part of the solution, not the problem, and cycle or use public transportation.
 Even carpooling is better than sitting in your car alone!

 Household carbon emissions: There are so many simple things you can do around the home to save energy.
 Did you know the average American household spends around $500 a year on hot water alone?
 And even something seemingly insignificant like unnecessarily preheating your oven can increase energy consumption by 10 percent.

 Food and drink: If the world were to go vegan tomorrow, we could cut 70 percent of our food-related carbon emissions.
 That may seem an extreme solution, but every single little change we make is helpful too.
 One-third of the food we could eat is wasted every year – think of the reduction in emissions if we would just stop throwing away the food we normally eat!

 Always a good idea: Use a carbon footprint calculator to find out how many emissions you have already saved – and how to do even better.

 However, ultimately, we are not just responsible as individual consumers for our personal carbon emissions.
 Seemingly tiny steps in the right direction can sometimes feel futile – although reducing your carbon footprint is never a bad idea!
 As members of the same society, we all contribute to the overall carbon emissions of the US.
 We can only achieve real progress on a national and global scale if we take action together.
-Here’s a list of eight US environmental organizations for more inspiration on how to begin to make a real change.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Here’s a list of eight US environmental organizations for more inspiration on how to begin to make a real change.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?